 Most patients with pulmonary Langerhans’ cell histiocytosis present to medical attention in young adulthood (20–40 years of age).
 Pulmonary Langerhans’ cell histiocytosis, however, may present in any age group.
 Older literature suggested a male preponderance; however, recent literature suggests an equal sex distribution, with increasing presentations in middle age.
 In general, women tend to present at an older age than men.
 These differences in prevalence may reflect the changing smoking habits of women in our society.
 For unknown reasons, whites are affected much more commonly than blacks or Asians, in whom this disease is very rare.

 Pulmonary Langerhans’ cell histiocytosis has reportedly been associated with a number of malignancies and may be a premalignant condition.
-Lymphoma, both Hodgkin’s and non-Hodgkin’s, and other hematologic and solid cancers have been reported in association with pulmonary Langerhans’ cell histiocytosis.6 However, the evidence regarding this association ...
+Lymphoma, both Hodgkin’s and non-Hodgkin’s, and other hematologic and solid cancers have been reported in association with pulmonary Langerhans’ cell histiocytosis.6 However, the evidence regarding ...